- APOCRYPHON

 Okay.
 If our churches don’t consider these books to be scripture, what’re we supposed to do with them?

 Well we can read them, y’know.
 Or not.
-Reading them makes us aware of the sort of stuff available in first-century Israeli culture for Jesus and his students to read—other than bible.
+Reading them makes us aware of the sort of stuff first-century Israelis, like Jesus and his students, read other than bible.
 Makes us aware of some popular Jewish myths.
 Fills us in on some of the history which took place during

 If you’re reading a book, any book, with the mindset of, “Maybe this is true; maybe not,” you’ll do much better than someone who reads it with the mindset of, “It's Christian, so it must be true.”
 Read the apocrypha with a dose of good old healthy skepticism.
 You’ll be just fine.